This set of Building Construction MCQs focuses on “Common Acoustical Defects”.

 d) They are efficient over a wide frequency range

 Explanation: Good acoustic materials are comparatively cheap and durable.
 They have a high coefficient of absorption and are efficient over a wide frequency range.

 10. The absorption ratio of a surface is the ratio of ___________

 a) Sound absorbed to reflected sound energy

 c) Reflected sound energy to incident sound energy

 d) Incident sound energy to reflected sound energy

 Explanation: The absorption ratio of a surface is the ratio of sound absorbed to incident sound energy.
-The sound reducing effect of an absorber is dependent on its area and on the efficiency of the material.
-It is indicated by sound absorption coefficient.
+The sound reducing the effect of an absorber is dependent on its area and on the efficiency of the material.
+It is indicated by the sound absorption coefficient.

 Sanfoundry Global Education & Learning Series – Building Construction.